matrix-org/matrix-spec-proposals/proposals/2354-streaming-file-transfer.md

 however: most guides (including the synapse github how-to) advice to disable TCP relays in the turnserver, which may be unwanted for file transfers.

+Both sender and reciever need to be online simultaniously for this mode of file transfer to work, which is unexpected in the context of the existing matrix file transfer.

+This file transfer will only send the file once, from one device to another.

 While this proposal focusses on streaming file transfer, a webrtc datachannel could be used for any generic data transfer, for the use of any other application, such as games for instance.